 Your High School Teacher Is Still Right, Even On The Internet

-One of the biggest misconceptions about the Internet is that copyright rules are different here than they are in print.
+One of the biggest misconceptions about the Web is that copyright rules are different here than they are in print.
 They are not.
-In fact, most of the text and images that you’ll find on the Web are copyrighted, which makes the rules for web content not much different than the rules you had to follow for writing a term paper.
+In fact, most of the text, images, video, and music that you’ll find on the Web are copyrighted, which makes the rules for web content not much different than the rules you had to follow for writing a term paper.
 (The good news is that you almost never have to write a bibliography.)

 2. How can I legally use text from other sources?